glederrey/DATGAN/INSTALL.md

 # Installation

 Here are the steps to setup a virtual environment with conda, install the **DATGAN** package and use it.

->⚠️ The current version of the **DATGAN** only works with Python 3.7 and inside a Jupyter Notebook.
-This issue will be
-> fixed in later versions.

 # Requirements: